student-to-software-engineer/student-to-software-engineer/docs/4-understanding-the-tech-industry/4-seniority-levels-explained.md

 ![Software Engineering Career Ladder](./img/career-progression.png)

+It's worth noting the descriptions below are generalizations.
+Different companies may have slightly different expectations, but the core principles remain the same.

+It's also worth noting that as the industry evolves, so will these descriptions.
+It's known that right now there are very few entry level positions, and it's likely that the definition of entry level will change in the future as the industry adapts.

 ## Apprentice Vs Journeyman

 In many fields, you hear terms like **apprentice** and **journeyman** to describe different levels of expertise.